xizhonghua/GreenDC-Summary/papers/Fetah14_Tasks-Msg-Schedule.md

 ### Questions
 - The authors mention that there are several models proposed for interfrence modeling, and they use the protocol model proposed in ref[19].
 However the author fail to give any reasons or comments of why they stick with this model rather than others.
+- It is not clear about the motivation of the decomposing the problem in this manner, i.e., why the proprosed approach is decomposed in these three phases?
+It would be better for the author to give an overview of the decomposition of the problem in the beginning of Section 5 before introduce each subproblem.

 ### Extensions
 - Any open and interesting research problems that you can identify after reading this paper?